Everyone at the Table

 Transcript (Beta)

 Good evening from New York City and welcome to everyone at the table.
-I'm Hady Mendez, your host and the global lead for Latin Flare, Cloudflare's Latinx employee resource group.
+I'm Hady Mendez, your host and the global lead for Latin Flair, Cloudflare's Latinx employee resource group.

 Everyone at the table is a series that brings together people from around the company to explore everyday topics from the perspective of people with different perspectives.